Dabby42/Portfolio/README.md

 # Portfolio

-This is a portfolio wrbsite that can describes a Web developer.
+This is a portfolio website that describes a Web developer.
 It was my first trial utilizing react.
 3 of the pages are served correctly and also the contact form also.